 Related post: STEM Challenge: Build a Boat that Floats

-Why does the paper cup and string cup work?
+Why does the string and paper cup phone work?

 Sound waves can travel through air, solids, and liquids.